 Sinusitis can also be classified by duration: acute lasts for 4 weeks or less, sub–acute lasts 4-12 weeks, chronic lasts more than 12 weeks and recurrent, which consists of several acute infections within a year.
 Basically with recurrent infections, the sinuses never get back to normal between episodes.

 How is sinusitis treated?

-Sinusitis can be treated through courses of antibiotics, antihistamines, nasal steroid sprays, etc. In cases of severe chronic sinusitis, Dr. Lieberman may prescribe an oral steroid.
+Sinusitis can be treated through courses of antibiotics, antihistamines, nasal steroid sprays, etc. In cases of severe chronic sinusitis, your physician might prescribe an oral steroid.

 When courses of antibiotics, etc. fail, functional endoscopic sinus surgery may be an alternative.
 The goal of the surgery is to improve the opening of the sinuses and reduce the blockage.
-Using an endoscope, Dr. Lieberman will enlarge the opening of the sinuses, remove any polyps and correct any defects (such as a deviated septum) that contribute to the nasal obstruction.
-This type of surgery is minimally invasive and is performed by Dr. Lieberman on an out-patient basis.
+Using an endoscope, your surgeon will enlarge the opening of the sinuses, remove any polyps and correct any defects (such as a deviated septum) that contribute to the nasal obstruction.
+This type of surgery is minimally invasive and is performed on an out-patient basis.